-Fifth, this exchange is embedded within a larger course of action within a particular activity, playing hopscotch.
-Carla begins the dispute by using her own body to stop Diana's movement through the grid.
-The characterization of Diana as a cheater uses the game-relevant action that Diana has just performed as the contextual point of departure for the current action and characterization.
-6 Carla's subsequent talk provides a warrant for why she is entitled to both provide such a categorization, and prevent Diana from continuing.
-She argues that Diana has just made an illegal move.
-Note that in Spanish, a pro-drop language, the second person pronoun found in line 4 tú 'you' is not required grammatically, and indeed no such pronoun occurs in the almost identical syntactic frame produced a moment later in line 5.
-The fact that the pronoun is being produced when it could have been omitted suggests that it is doing some special work.
-One component of this may be rhythmic, and indeed dropping the pronoun when No occupies the same slot, - just before vas - at the beginning of line 5, enables Carla to build a pair of parallel utterances.
-However, the pronoun may also help to shape the talk beginning at line 4, not as a description of what Diana just did (e.g. 'You went in the Five'), but instead as an utterance that carries a deontic force, i.e. an argument about how her actual behavior contrasts with what was called for by the rules of the game in progress ('You [should] go in the Four.
-Don't go in the Fifth'), with the tú perhaps referencing not Diana as a unique individual, but instead a player in her position who should act in a particular way.
-Through such structure in the talk, the game in progress is formulated as a rule-governed institution with normative consequences for discriminating permitted from illegal behavior.
-The structure of the encompassing activity is thus explicitly oriented to, and drawn upon as a resource for, the constitution of action within the detailed structure of the talk itself.
-The talk that occurs here is thus built in part through use of the resources provided by an encompassing activity, while simultaneously constituting action within it, e.g. denying Diana the opportunity to complete her turn.
+Carla to build a pair of parallel utterances.
+However the pronoun may also help to shape the talk beginning at line 4, not as a description of what Diana just did (e.g. "You went in the Five"), but instead as an utterance that carries a deontic force, i.e. an argument about how her actual behavior contrasts with what was called for by the rules of the game in progress ("You [should] go in the Four.
+Don't go in the Fifth"), with the tú perhaps referencing not Diana as a unique individual, but instead a player in her position who should act in a particular way.
+Through such structure in the talk the game in progress is formulated as a rule governed institution with normative consequences for discriminating permitted from illegal behavior.
+The structure of the encompassing activity is thus explicitly oriented to, and drawn upon as a resource for the constitution of action, within the detailed structure of the talk itself.
+The talk that occurs here is thus built in part through the use of the resources provided by an encompassing activity, while simultaneously constituting action within it, e.g. denying Diana the opportunity to complete her turn.

-Sixth, this talk occurs within a particular participation framework (C. Goodwin, 1981; M.H.
-Goodwin, 1990, 1997; Heath, 1986; Kendon, 1990).
-With both their bodies and their gaze, Carla and Diana orient toward each other.
+Fifth, this talk occurs within a particular participation framework (Goodwin 1981; Goodwin 1990a; Goodwin 1997; Heath 1986; Kendon 1990).
+With both their bodies and their gaze Carla and Diana orient toward each other.
 Note that this framework is not itself a speech act, such as a challenge.
-Instead, it builds through embodied stance a public field of mutual orientation within which a wide variety of speech acts can occur.
-Rather than being itself a momentary action within an exchange, it constitutes part of the interactive ground from which actions emerge, and within which they are situated (see also Kendon, 1990).
-However, as we shall see later in this sequence, this framework is built and sustained through the visible embodied actions of the participants.
-As such, like the actions that occur within it, the framework is open to challenge, negotiation, and modification.
+Instead it builds through the embodied stance a public field of mutual orientation within which a wide variety of speech acts can occur.
+Rather than being itself a momentary action within an exchange, it constitutes part of the interactive ground from which actions emerge, and within which they are situated (see also Kendon 1990).
+However, as we shall see later in this sequence this framework is built and sustained through the visible embodied actions of the participants.
+As such it, like the actions that occur within it, is open to challenge, negotiation and modification.
 Though it surrounds larger strips of diverse individual actions, it is itself a dynamic, interactively organized field.